dagronf/DSFAppKitBuilder/README.md

 ### Binders

-You can use the binders on each element to bind to a keypath variable allowing two-way communications between the view and the controller.
+You can use the binders on each element to bind to a variable allowing two-way communications between element(s) and the controller.

 Wrap all your view logic in its own object.
 Present the object to an instance of `DSFAppKitBuilderView` to display and manage the contents of your object.